University of Arkansas

 - One or more degrees in interior design / interior architecture

-- Experience teaching innovative design studios and lectures/seminars
+- Ability to address issues of contemporary design-inquiry teaching studios and lectures/seminars

-- Ability and desire to promote interior design education and professional practice
+- Desire to advocate for interior design education and professional practice

 - NCIDQ certification (or the ability to complete the exam prior to tenure)

-Note: Uniquely qualified candidates with strength in areas other than those listed as “preferred” will be considered.
-ABD candidates also will be considered.
+Note: Uniquely qualified candidates with strength in areas other than those listed as “preferred”, and ABD candidates, will be considered.

-Teaching at the undergraduate and graduate levels, pursuing peer-reviewed scholarly and creative inquiry, and providing service to the department, school, university, and community are foundational expectations.
-The standard faculty work load is 65% teaching, 25% research, scholarship or creative activity and 10% service.
-The typical teaching assignment is one studio and one lecture or seminar per semester.
-This tenure-track Assistant Professor position will lead studio and classroom instruction, create curriculum material, construct syllabi, assess student knowledge and skills, advise students, and provide other scholastic achievement guidance.
+Assistant Professor (tenure-track): Teaching at the undergraduate and graduate levels, pursuing peer-reviewed scholarly and creative inquiry, and providing service to the department, school, university, and community are foundational expectations.
+The standard tenure-track faculty workload is 65% teaching, 25% research, scholarship or creative activity and 10% service.
+The typical tenure-track faculty teaching assignment is one studio and one lecture/seminar per semester.
+This Assistant Professor will lead studio and classroom instruction, create curriculum material, construct syllabi, assess student knowledge and skills, advise students, and provide other scholastic achievement guidance.

 SALARY + RANK